BharatSharma-Acc/AccoliteBankingSystem/README.md

 2) Further enhancements in Exception handling mechanism.
 3) Authentication and authorization can be implemented.
 4) More unit cases can be added for repository layer.
 5) Concept of transactions can be introduced.
+We can separate Withdraw and Deposit transactions.